holoviz/holoviews/doc/FAQ.rst

     your_holomap.options(framewise=True)

-**Q: Why doesn't my DynamicMap respect the framewise=False option for axis normalization across frames?**
+**Q: Why doesn't my DynamicMap respect the ``framewise=False`` option for axis normalization across frames?**

 **A:** Unfortunately, HoloViews has no way of knowing the axis ranges of objects that might be returned by future calls to a DynamicMap's callback function, and so there is no way for it to fully implement ``framewise=False`` normalization (even though such normalization is the default in HoloViews).
-Thus as a special case, a DynamicMap (whether created specifically or as the return value of various operations that accept a ``dynamic=True`` argument) will by default compute its ranges *using the first frame's data only*.
+Thus, as a special case, a DynamicMap (whether created specifically or as the return value of various operations that accept a ``dynamic=True`` argument) will by default compute its ranges *using the first frame's data only*.
 If that is not the behavior you want, you can either set ``framewise=True`` on it to enable normalization on every frame independently, or you can manually determine the appropriate axis range yourself and set that, e.g. with ``.redim.range()`` as described above.